Early Learning's Lasting Gifts: How Preschool Impacts Adult Life thumbnail

 • Regular communication about children's progress

-• Family involvement is encouraged in the classroom
+• Opportunities for family involvement in the classroom

 • Resources and support for home learning activities